yewin-mm/reading-properties-file-values/README.md

 </h1>

 # reading-properties-file-values
-* This is the sample project for Reading values from properties file.
+* This is the sample spring boot java project for Reading values from properties file.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents